 First Responder for Nature

 “We planted wildflowers on four acres at our Mantle Rock Nature Preserve with the specific goal of attracting pollinators, especially monarch butterflies,” says Chris Minor, TNC’s director of land management.
-The restored prairie is located near the parking lot to engage visitors in this important issue.
+The restored prairie is located near parking areas at Dupree, Sally Brown and Mantle Rock nature preserves to engage visitors in this important issue.

-On a larger scale, Minor has deployed TNC’s Kentucky Fire Strike Team to targeted areas throughout the state to implement controlled burns that mimic historic disturbances required for healthy prairie and grassland habitats favored by pollinator species.
-TNC also hosted a Green River Pollinator Summit in 2018 to engage partners throughout the watershed around this important topic.
+On a larger scale, TNC manages larger prairie habitats totaling around 300 acres at the Dupree, Pine Creek Barrens, Mantle Rock, Sally Brown and Eastview Barrens nature preserves.
+These areas are beneficial to pollinators as well as other grassland species of birds and small mammals.
+Using periodic controlled burns on these areas is the primary management strategy.
+Controlled burns mimic historic disturbances required for healthy prairie and grassland habitats favored by pollinator species.
+In 2018, TNC hosted a Green River Pollinator Summit in 2018 to engage partners throughout the watershed around this important topic.

 TNC also created a 16-acre pollinator habitat on part of a conservation easement held on a local farm.
 The project was made possible thanks to support from the National Fish and Wildlife Foundation and the U.S. Fish and Wildlife Service.